 · SHORT ROUTES 50-120 MILES are mostly based on longer routes, but

 shortened to be able to be ridden in 3 hours or less.
 They do not have lunch

 stops and are provided in a one part format.

 · DESTINATION routes include parks such as Holly River state park in WV,

 New River Bridge and gorge etc.

-· CURVY routes are easier for big touring bikes
+· TOURING BIKE-FRIENDLY routes are easier for big touring bikes.

 · TWISTY routes have sharp curves, elevation changes and are best for